-This article was written by Florian, a student from Germany who took part in a 10-days long work-experience exchange program.
-He’s currently in the 11th grade and sees this exchange as a way of broadening his horizon, getting to know a different culture and improving his English.
+This article was written by Florian, a student from Germany who took part in a 10-day-long work experience exchange programme.
+He was in the 11th grade at the time and saw this exchange as a way of broadening his horizon, getting to know a different culture and improving his English.

 For my work experience in Truro I’m working in the archive of the Truro School, the biggest independent school in Cornwall.
 My first job seemed quite simple: Just look around the archive, find something that you think is interesting and write an article about it.

 Now that sounds simple enough but it turns out there’s quite a lot of interesting stuff about the history of this school which makes the choice not that easy after all.
 There are many interesting stories about the first and second world war in which this school seems so far away from those worldwide conflicts but at the same time is strangely connected to it, be it through teachers and pupils going to war and never coming back or through the school’s cadet corps where many students, even some first-graders learned to march and shoot.
 There’s also the “Truro School Dramatic Society” which had some actors on school stage way before they turned famous, like John Davies who portrayed Gimli in Lord of the Rings or Robert Shaw who took part in the second James Bond film (“From Russia with Love”) as well as in Spielberg’s famous thriller film “Jaws”.
 But in the end I decided to write about one thing, more or less 40 years ago, that seems to me particularly impressing and amazing.

 It all started in Easter of the year 1978, when a group of fourth year students decided to build a plane as an educational project with the help of Mr Keam, Head of DT.
 A plan like this sounds, at least for me, even today like a highly ambitious project, but in the late 80’s building a plane was a lot more difficult than it would be today.